-The Industry Services Division sets standards for energy efficiency on buildings in Wisconsin.
+The Division of Industry Services (DIS) sets standards for energy efficiency on buildings in Wisconsin.
 See the

 Commercial Building and